Lyra: A Benchmark for Turducken-Style Code Generation: Methods

 \section{Methods}

-To analyze the quality and demonstrate the purpose of our corpus, we experimented with a state-of-the-art code generation model.
-Although many advanced methods generate code in the form of AST~\citep{treegen-2020}, they are designed to generate code from the syntax of a single programming language.
-These methods do not directly apply to our turducken-style task, so we chose a currently popular and generic neural network framework as the baseline, Transformer.
-This section describes the details of our approach, including the Code Tokenization and Transformer.
+To analyze the quality and demonstrate the purpose of our corpus, we experimented with several code generation models.
+Although many advanced methods generate code in the form of AST, they are designed to generate code from the syntax of a single programming language. \lqyijcai{These methods cannot directly be applied to our turducken-style task, so we chose some currently popular and generic neural models as baselines. }